grafana/plugin-tools/docusaurus/docs/how-to-guides/panel-plugins/read-data-frames.md

 :::

-## Create a data frame

-If you build a data source plugin, then you'll most likely want to convert a response from an external API to a data frame.
-Learn how to do this in [Create a data frame](../../key-concepts/data-frames)

 ## Read values from a data frame

 When you're building a panel plugin, the data frames returned by the data source are available from the `data` prop in your panel component.